BlankyWacky/sticky_frame/README.md

     Place the video you want to process into the root of the project directory and name it `input.mp4`.

 3.  **Configure the effect (optional):**
-    Open `src/main.rs` and modify the values in the `Effect Settings` section to your liking.
+    Open `src/main.rs` and modify the `EffectSettings` struct to your liking.

 4.  **Run the program:**
     Execute the following command in your terminal: